synamaxmusic/sinistar/README.md

 ## About the source code

-After deliberating for a few months and conducting several tests with various 6809 macro assemblers, I decided to take it upon myself to rewrite the source code for Sinistar.
+Back in May 2023, I stumbled upon the fact that Sinistar's source code was leaked in 2021 and available on Github.
+After deliberating for a few months and conducting several tests with various 6809 macro assemblers, I decided to do something I've never done before and accept the challenge of rewriting the source code for Sinistar so that it can be buildable with a newer assembler.
 Considering the size of the codebase, this was not an easy or quick task.

 Other Williams games have be rewritten before, such as [mwenge's work for Defender](https://github.com/mwenge/defender/) and [Robotron](https://github.com/mwenge/robotron/), both targeting the asm6809 assembler.
 His work inspired me to make the attempt at recreating the missing 6800 assembly code for Sinistar's [Video Sound ROM 9 and 10](https://github.com/synamaxmusic/Sinistar-Sound-ROM).
 [Here is a video](https://youtu.be/Msc6hqyTW6U) on how I achieved this and how the sound ROMs in Sinistar work.

 The goal of both of these Sinistar repositories is to recreate the game's ROMs from scratch.
 With Video Sound ROM 9, two disassemblies were heavily relied on in order to piece together the ROM since the source code was missing and had to be cobbled together from looking at the surviving source code and comments from the [other sound roms](https://github.com/historicalsource/williams-soundroms/).
-With this project however, we have the [original source code](https://github.com/historicalsource/sinistar) (leaked in 2021), so there's not as much guesswork involved.
+With this project however, we have the [original source code](https://github.com/historicalsource/sinistar), so there's not as much guesswork involved (in theory).
 I did tests with several different assemblers, including asm6809 and vasm (which I used previously for Sinistar's sound ROM) but I was running into several issues.
 I wondered why Robotron and Defender were able to be retargeted for asm6809, but not Sinistar or even Joust.

 Joust and Sinistar were the first two games developed by the new internal dev team at Williams, after Eugene Jarvis and Larry DeMar left Williams to form Vid Kidz.
 Because of this, the source code for both Joust and Sinistar are similar to each other but show a lot of differences from the code for Defender and Robotron, especially when it comes to the use of macros.